Long-term spin-down and low luminosity regime in the Be/X-ray binary pulsar GX 304-1: Discussions

 where G is the gravitational constant, $M_{\rm ns}$ is the mass of the neutron star and $r_{\rm m}$ is the radius at which the effective pressure in the accretion disc equals the magnetic pressure.
 As the accretion rate drops during the spin-down regimes, consequently the spin-up torque also decreases significantly during this period.
 The spin evolution of an accretion-powered pulsar is given by,

 where $I$ is the moment of inertia of the neutron star and $K_{\rm sd}$ is the spin-down torque acting on the neutron star.
-Assuming that the spin-down torque acting on the neutron star is nearly constant (which is observed in Fig. \ref{f9} that the estimated spin-down torques in between outbursts is almost the same), the spin-down torque would eventually overtake the decreasing spin-up torque (after around MJD 56200) leading to torque reversal in the pulsar.
+Assuming that the spin-down torque acting on the neutron star is nearly constant (which is observed in Fig. \ref{f9} that the estimated spin-down torques in between outbursts are almost the same), the spin-down torque would eventually overtake the decreasing spin-up torque (after around MJD 56200) leading to a long-term spin-down in the pulsar.

 The estimated averaged X-ray luminosities (in the 0.5-100 keV energy range using the method described earlier) during the period MJD 57005-57008 and MJD 57140-57143 when the pulsar was already spinning down was $\sim {4.4}\times 10^{35}$\,erg\,s$^{-1}$ and $\sim {9.6}\times 10^{35}$\,erg\,s$^{-1}$ respectively.
 These luminosities are about a factor of 10-100 smaller than those detected during bright X-ray outbursts in this pulsar which suggests that the increase in accretion rate during this period did not lead to a sufficient increase in the spin-up torque to change the long-term spin-down trend of the pulsar.
 The estimated luminosities after about a year around MJD 57423 and MJD 57506 were about ${1.2}\times 10^{35}$\,erg\,s$^{-1}$ and ${2.8}\times 10^{34}$\,erg\,s$^{-1}$ respectively \citep{rouco2016swift}.
 From long-term X-ray monitoring observations of the source spanning the duration around MJD 58000-58420, the estimated luminosities were found to lie in the range $\sim {0.8-1.9}\times 10^{34}$\,erg\,s$^{-1}$ \citep{rouco2016swift}.
+Recent \textit{Swift}/XRT, \textit{XMM-Newton} and \textit{NuStar} observations analysed in this work confirm the prolonged low state of the pulsar.
 The relatively low luminosity of the pulsar since the last bright outburst detected in 2013 suggests relatively weak spin-up torque acting on the pulsar and the continued dominance of the spin-down torque over the spin-up torque.
-The estimated spin period of the source (275.12$\pm$0.02 s) around MJD 58272 \citep{rouco2016swift} confirms this proposition as the pulsar continues to spin-down on long time-scales.
+The estimated spin period of the source (275.12$\pm$0.02 s) around MJD 58272 \citep{rouco2016swift} and those obtained from \textit{NuStar} and the \textit{XMM-Newton} observations in this work confirms this proposition as the pulsar continues to spin-down on long time-scales.